 GeneCards Summary for AKAP5 Gene

-AKAP5 (A Kinase (PRKA) Anchor Protein 5) is a Protein Coding gene.
+AKAP5 (A-Kinase Anchoring Protein 5) is a Protein Coding gene.
 Diseases associated with AKAP5 include Crouzon Syndrome With Acanthosis Nigricans and Fleck Retina, Familial Benign.
-Among its related pathways are GPCR Pathway and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include calmodulin binding and adenylate cyclase binding.
+Among its related pathways are Metabolism and Activation of cAMP-Dependent PKA.
+Gene Ontology (GO) annotations related to this gene include calmodulin binding and adenylate cyclase binding.

-Multivalent scaffold protein that anchors the cAMP-dependent protein kinase/PKA to cytoskeletal and/or organelle-associated proteins, targeting the signal carried by cAMP to specific intracellular effectors.
-Association with to the beta2-adrenergic receptor (beta2-AR) not only regulates beta2-AR signaling pathway, but also the activation by PKA by switching off the beta2-AR signaling cascade.
+Multivalent scaffold protein that anchors the cAMP-dependent protein kinase/PKA to cytoskeletal and/or organelle-associated proteins, targeting the signal carried by cAMP to specific intracellular effectors (PubMed:1512224).
+Association with the beta2-adrenergic receptor (beta2-AR) not only regulates beta2-AR signaling pathway, but also the activation by PKA by switching off the beta2-AR signaling cascade.
 Plays a role in long term synaptic potentiation by regulating protein trafficking from the dendritic recycling endosomes to the plasma membrane and controlling both structural and functional plasticity at excitatory synapses (PubMed:25589740).